lukasstockner/blender/doc/python_api/rst/bge.logic.rst

    :type load_actions: bool
    :arg verbose: Whether or not to print debugging information (e.g., "SceneName: Scene")
    :type verbose: bool
+   :arg async: Whether or not to do the loading asynchronously (in another thread)
+   :type async: bool

 .. function:: LibNew(name, type, data)